After getting the adequate laptop, green screen, and other parts of your streaming equipment, it’s time to look for the right microphone.

 This USB microphone is specifically designed to provide high audio quality to podcasters, content creators, and especially Twitch streamers.

-Twitch streamers of all levels seem to enjoy this microphone, and even though it’s considered budget-friendly, with 130$ it’s a tad more expensive than most of the other products on our list.
+Twitch streamers of all levels seem to enjoy this microphone, and even though it’s considered budget-friendly, with 130$ it’s a tad more expensive than most of the other products on my list.

 One of the greatest assets of the Samson G-Track Pro is the 1/4-inch audio input, which makes it essentially a 2-track audio mixer.